gvwilson/thirdbit/fiction/santas/index.md

 for Santa Hood's deft fingers to undo their buttons and hold the sleeves so that Finner could pull out their arms.
-The heavy blue coat floated away, taking with it a handkerchief,<sup>Santas don't blow their noses on tissue paper.
+The heavy blue coat floated away, taking with it a handkerchief,<span class="sidenote">Santas don't blow their noses on tissue paper.
-That's for wrapping presents.</sup>
+That's for wrapping presents.</span>
 a folded piece of paper with a game of Hangman on it left over from a particularly boring art class at school, and a mostly uneaten piece of toffee.